not10gamer/J.A.R.V.I.S-OFFICIAL/README.md

 A customizable AI made in python usable exclusively through CLI.
 (GUI in development)

+Sign up for the next big update https://tally.so/r/mBYkjY

 If you want an indepth guide onj how to use J.A.R.V.I.S please check out the

 ####  [How To Use J.A.R.V.I.S](https://github.com/not10gamer/J.A.R.V.I.S-OFFICIAL/blob/main/HowToUse.md)